 Now, according to CNN, the President’s own son-in-law, Jared Kushner, has been asked to testify before the Senate Intelligence Committee about his heretofore unreported meeting in December 2016 with the head of Russia’s economic development bank, Sergey N. Gorkov, at Ambassador Kislyak’s request.
 Gorkov is a well-known graduate of the Russian academy of Federal Security Service (formerly known as the KGB) and a well-connected Putin ally and appointee.

-For Republicans, an overwhelming sense of “duty and obligation” to a Republican president seems so far to supersede a sense of duty and obligation to America and the preservation of our democracy.
+For Republicans, a calculated sense of “duty and obligation” to a Republican president seems so far to supersede a sense of duty and obligation to America and the preservation of our democracy.
 Chairman Nunes, House Speaker Paul Ryan, Senate Majority Leader Mitch McConnell and the rest of GOP—with the notable exception of Republican Senators John McCain and Lindsey Graham—from the start have tried to ignore or downplay Trump’s ties to Russia and to dismiss any notion of possible collusion between the Trump campaign and the Russian government to swing the election in Trump’s favor.
 Even after news of Flynn’s illegal conversations with Ambassador Kislyak first broke back in February, GOP leaders have continued to actively minimize the implications, even as members of the White House are repeatedly caught lying about their own meetings with, and financial ties to, the Russian mobsters and oligarchs who make up Putin’s inner circle, and the intelligence operatives under Putin’s command.

 At this point, any attempt to cover up the Trump-Russia calamity is doomed to fail.
 We can no longer kid ourselves.
 Members of Trump’s campaign, and possibly even the President himself, may have colluded with a foreign power to subvert the democratic process in this country and may be vulnerable to blackmail by Putin and the Russian government.
 Still.
 Republicans must abandon their efforts to normalize the thoroughly compromised 2016 presidential election.
 They must join Democrats immediately in authorizing a full, bipartisan investigation—independent of Congress and the White House—if they sincerely wish to protect our nation against further Russian attacks and if they hope to salvage any shred of personal and political credibility.
 House Democrats have the bill ready.
 It’s called the Protecting Our Democracy Act.
 We have no time to lose.